nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 ### Management of Intermittent Claudication (I70.211/212/213)

-Relevant information to elicit = symptom quality (location, characteristics, severity, relieving/exacerbating factors), functional impairment, any employment requirements, current exercise regimen (beyond what is done for utilitarian walking), and smoking status (transtheoretical model stage: pre-contemplation, contemplation, preparation, action, maintenance).<br>
+Relevant information to elicit = symptom quality (location, characteristics, severity, relieving/exacerbating factors), functional impairment, any employment requirements, current exercise regimen (beyond what is done for utilitarian walking), and smoking status (transtheoretical model stage: pre-contemplation, contemplation, preparation, action, maintenance).
+Feel for pulses: femoral, popliteal, pedal. <br>

 All should walk out with one of our claudication brochures and [guidance on how to engage in a community-based exercise program (19"23s video)](https://youtu.be/uWyBtbZ_dko).
 Follow-up at 3 months with an <b>activity log</b>, then q6 months vs. as needed if stable, non-limiting symptoms.
-Repeat or initial ABIs are not needed unless clinically indicated.<br>
+Repeat or initial ABIs are not needed unless clinically indicated.
+Reserve cilostazol (non-formulary medication) for persons who have engaged in an consistent exercise regimen but remain funtionally limited.
+Counsel on average of +75 feet pain-free walking distance but increased incidence of headache, dizziness, palpitations, and diarrhea.
+Class 3 or 4 heart failure is a contraindication.<br>

 Additional resources:<br>
 1. Read the [AHA scientific statement here on exercise for claudication](https://pubmed.ncbi.nlm.nih.gov/30586765/). <br>